drGorski/AdapT/README.md

 # AdapT Smart Contract Design Pattern

 The pattern allows for the ``reuse`` of verification rules and ensures the ``self-adaptability`` of a smart contract to any number of transaction types.
-It employs distinct configurations for each transaction type.
+It employs a distinct configuration for each transaction type.

 Verification rule objects are shared among configurations at run-time.
 Thus the ``redundancy`` of logical conditions was ``eliminated``.